saaamar/abtest-framework/README.md

 [TOC]

-# 🧠 Dynamic A/B Testing Analysis Framework
+# 🧠 A/B Testing Analysis Standardization Layer

 > **How to use these docs**
 >
-> * Start with this `README.md` to understand what the framework does, how it fits into your experimentation stack, and how to configure and call its APIs.
+> * Start with this `README.md` to understand what the **standardization layer** does, how it fits into your experimentation stack, and how to configure and call its APIs.
 > * Use `AB_TESTING_THEORY.md` for the detailed statistical background: full math, derivations, and methodology justifications that underpin the helpers and decisions described here.

 ## 1. 🔬 Understanding A/B Testing: Goals and Fundamentals